Herat campaign of 1730–1732: Zulfaqar Khan's Revolt

 As the Persian empire set about re-incorporating the lost territories to the west, Hussein sultan of Qandahar intrigued the Abdalis of Herat to raise against their masters while the main Persian forces were arrayed against the Ottomans 1,500 kilometres to the west.
 The governor of Herat, Allahyar Khan, who was confirmed in his position by Nader after the war in 1729 remained loyal but his chief lieutenant Zulfaqar Khan was very much taken by Qandahar's assurances and support.
 The Abdali who supported the Ghilzai requested Zulfaqar Khan expel Allah Yar Khan from Mashhad.
-In January Zulfaqar Khan revolted from Farah.
-After a 3-month conflict, Zulfaqar Khan entered Herat on April 21, 1730 and Allahyar Khan fled the city.
-He was given refuge by Nader's brother Ibrahim Khan.
+In January, Zulfaqar Khan revolted from Farah.
+After a 3-month conflict, Zulfaqar Khan entered Herat on 21 April 1730 and Allahyar Khan fled the city.
+He was given refuge by Nader's brother, Ebrahim Khan Afshar.

 Second Herat Campaign

 The Abdalis invaded Khorasan itself in July and marched on its capital, Mashad, with 8,000 soldiers.
-They defeated the Persian army under Ibrahim Khan and forcing it to withdraw into the city walls which now came under siege.
+They defeated the Persian army under Ebrahim Khan, forcing it to withdraw into the city walls which now came under siege.
 Although the Abdalis had little chance of actually taking the city as what little artillery they possessed would make hardly any impression on the battlements of Mashad, these events shook Nader who received word that his power base back in Khorasan was under threat.

 In addition to besieging Mashhad, Dutch East India Company reports also indicate that during the summer of 1730 the Abdalis also threatened Kerman and by September had briefly besieged the city.
-On August 16 Nader left Tabriz behind and marched his force across 2,250 kilometres over the Iranian plateau with lightning speed, bringing him to Mashad where he found the Abdalis in headlong retreat.
+On 16 August Nader left Tabriz and marched his forces across 2,250 kilometres over the Iranian plateau with lightning speed, bringing him to Mashad where he found the Abdalis in headlong retreat.